National Freephone Careline

 By offering greater flexibility and support to employees juggling paid employment and family caring, employers could significantly reduce these costs, save money, increase productivity and retain their most valuable asset – their staff.

-What we guarantee with every tier however is a personal approach to working out what will best suit your particular company.
-We are a charity and don’t like playing hard ball, but we are passionate about creating change in Ireland and making our workplaces more carer-centric.
+We are a charity and don’t like playing hard ball, but we are passionate about creating change in Ireland and making our workplaces more carer-centric and inclusive.

-Interested?
-We’re all about having a virtual coffee and a chat these days.
+Interested in learning more and joining the change?
+We’re all about having a virtual coffee or a face-to-face and a chat.
 However you would like to do business, we’ll follow your lead!

-Please complete this quick form and we’ll be in touch with you.
+Please complete this quick form and we’ll be in touch with you or simply phone Sue O'Grady, Marketing Manager on 087 22 74 015.